CalvinPVIII/ComicCompanion.Solution/README.md

 # Comic Companion

-Comic Companion is an app for users to read the latest and classic comic books.
-Whether it's the original Detective Comics from 1937, or the latest weekly pulls, Comic Companion will have just what your looking for.
-In addition, Comic Companion also offers the user the ability to create and share reading lists.
-Ever wanted to read the definitive Spider-Man stories but didn't know where to start?
-Or maybe you wanted to start at the very beginning and read every Batman comic released in chronological order.
-Rather than going through the hassle of figuring out what you need to read and in what order, users can create and share reading lists, making finding exactly what you want to read a breeze.
+Comic Companion is the go-to app for the ultimate comic reading experience.
+Dive into the latest weeklies or explore timeless classics spanning decades.
+But we're more than just comics – create and share personalized reading lists, connecting with fellow enthusiasts.
+Whether you're a seasoned fan or a newcomer, Comic Companion is your portal to a world of superheroes and villains.

-**Comic Companion is currently under development, with a beta for web and android expected to launch soon**
+**Comic Companion is currently under beta.
+If you encounter any issues or have any feature requests, please submit them on the [Github Issues Page](https://github.com/CalvinPVIII/ComicCompanion.Solution/issues)**

-### Coming Soon:
+### Comic Companion is available in these formats:

 - REST API
 - Android Mobile App